jcomellas/ex_hl7/README.md

 ## Requirements

-This application was developed and tested using Elixir 1.0.4 (and Erlang 17.5) but there shouldn't be any special dependency that prevents it from working with other versions.
+This application was developed and tested using Elixir 1.0.4 (and Erlang 17.5) but there shouldn't be any special dependency that prevents it from working with later versions.

 There are no dependencies on external projects.
 The parser will make use of the [Logger](http://elixir-lang.org/docs/stable/logger/) application included in Elixir to output warnings when reading or writing to fields that are not present in the corresponding segment's definition.